 In a day where we constantly have our phones with us, that might sound strange.
 Technology is used everywhere today.

 Even though we seldom go a day without our smartphones, many individuals still have intense anxiety about making phone calls.
-In the modern age, having phone anxiety could make it difficult for you to go about your daily activities.
+In the modern age, phone anxiety could make it challenging to go about daily activities.